SwiftSpawn/SwiftSpawn/README.md

 For some reason I tend to be bad at remembering who people are (especially if you befriend me and then don't talk to me for a while), I try to remember / add notes but if I forget who you are then I'm so sorry

-# disclaimer: im annoying asl and tend to make unfunny jokes
+# disclaimer: im annoying asl and often make unfunny jokes

 ok bye !
 h